Traditional Bujinkan Ninpo/Budo Taijutsu class Mondays and Thursdays 7:00pm to 8:00pm.

 We are now accepting new students.

-We teach authentic Bujinkan Budo Taijutsu.
+We teach authentic Bujinkan Budo and Ninpo Taijutsu.
 This is the authentic Japanese martial art of Ninjutsu.

 Rivers Edge Bujinkan Dojo is in the same building as the Southern School of Martial Arts.
-We teach this art on a separate mat on the same nights as the Ju-Jitsu class.
+We teach this art at different times on the same nights as the Ju-Jitsu class.

 This is a great martial art for self defense, self protection and for mental refinement, life fulfillment and goal setting.
 This martial art will help you achieve a great sense of awareness, focus, and personal wellbeing.